-Although I’m both a science nerd and a video game fan, those interests don’t often intersect.
+Although I’m both a science enthusiast and a video game fan, those interests don’t often intersect.
 Scientist characters in video games are usually feared (or laughed at) from a distance, rather than being understandable or sympathetic.
 Worse, they are limited to two narrow roles:

 The “Mad scientist” – a friendly but distant and absent-minded tinkerer, whose inventions take on a life of their own or wind up as destructive rather than helpful.

 The “Bad scientist”- a character who focuses entirely on their intellect and considers themselves superior to non-scientists.
 They can be obsessed with finishing their research or completing their next latest invention, regardless of its use or consequences.
 Many take utiliarianism to an extreme, seeing no problem with immoral or hurtful acts if they might achieve a greater good.